Beam model of Doppler backscattering: Discussion

 A point of considerable interest is that the optimisations of both $k_{\perp,2}$ wavenumber resolution and mismatch attenuation have opposite requirements.
 To gain intuition, we consider the simplified case for $M_{xy,\mu} = 0$, where the associated mismatch attenuation is given in equation (\ref{eq:delta_theta_m_reduced_explicit}) and the $k_{\perp,2}$ wavenumber resolution in equation (\ref{eq:wavenumber_resolution_simplified}).
 When designing a DBS system, one would want to maximise resolution (minimise $\Delta k_{\mu,2}$) and minimise mismatch attenuation (maximise $\Delta \theta_{m,\mu}$).
 Hence, to optimise both simultaneously, one would need an elliptical beam.

-We look at how the $- \textrm{Im} \left( 1 / \Psi_{\alpha \alpha} \right)$ piece behaves in vacuum and answer the question of whether it is larger at or far from the beam waist.
+We examine how the $- \textrm{Im} \left( 1 / \Psi_{\alpha \alpha} \right)$ piece behaves in vacuum and answer the question of whether the wavenumber resolution $\Delta k_{\mu,2}$ and the mismatch attenuation $\Delta \theta_{m,\mu}$ are larger at or far from the beam waist.
 The answer is not obvious.
 Consider the following example.
 The intuitive reason why the backscattered power is nonzero when there is a mismatch is because there is a spread in $\mathbf{K}$ due to the width and curvature of the beam.
 Specifically, we see that only the width and curvature in one direction matters, $\Psi_{xx,\mu}$.
 To maximise the aforementioned spread, we want very curved wavefronts (small $R_{x,\mu}$) and narrow beams (small $W_{x,\mu}$).
 The dependence on beam curvature means we want to be far from the waist, while the dependence on width means we want to be at the waist.
-Conversely, the wavenumber resolution, which depends on $\Psi_{yy,\mu}$, benefits from the low curvature near the waist, but from the larger beam widths far from the waist.
+Conversely, the wavenumber resolution, which depends on $\Psi_{yy,\mu}$, benefits from the low curvature near the waist, and from the larger beam widths far from the waist.

 In fact, in vacuum, it can be shown that a elliptical beam satisfies